rog/monaca-plugin-barcode-scanner/README.md

 This plugin provides a scanning barcode feature.
 Detect barcode or QR Code[^1] by device's camera and returns extracted strings.

+### Scanning mode

+- `Normal` mode
+  The detected code is displayed on screen and selected by tapping(clicking).
+- `One Shot` mode
+  The first detected code is selected and screen closed automatically.

+### Detection timeout message

+A Specified message can be displayed if no code is detected for a certain period.

 ## Supported Platforms

 ### Build Environments